Menrath/wordpress-activitypub/readme.txt

 * Added: Outbox queue
 * Changed: Rewrite the current dispatcher system, to use the Outbox instead of a Scheduler.
 * Changed: Improved content negotiation and AUTHORIZED_FETCH support for third-party plugins
+* Changed: Allow omitting replies in ActivityPub representations instead of setting them as empty.
 * Fixed: Handle deletes from remote servers that leave behind an accessible Tombstone object.
 * Fixed: No longer parses tags for post types that don't support Activitypub.